A low discrepancy sequence on graphs

 A standard reference on potential theory is the book \cite{landkof1972foundations} by Landkof.
 We are not aware of any prior work specifically for potential theory on graphs.
 However, there are a number of papers dealing with potential theory on locally compact spaces, e.g., \cite{fuglede1960theory, ohtsuka1961potentials, mhaskar1990weighted}.
 The notion of a sequence of Leja points was introduced in \cite{leja1957certaines} in the context of approximation of the equilibrium measure of a compact subset of the complex plane.
 A detailed analysis of the rate of convergence of the sequence of measures $\sigma_n$ that associates the mass $1/n$ with the first $n$ points in this sequence to the equilibrium measure is given most recently by Pritsker \cite{pritsker2011equidistribution}.
 This notion of discrepancy theorems can be generalized in other, more general contexts.
 A survey can be found in \cite{de2004leja} by De Marche, where computational issues are discussed.
 Discrepancy theorems for Leja points in the context of hyper-spheres is analyzed by G\"otz in \cite{gotz2001distribution}.

+After the submission of our paper, we came across a paper by Brown \cite{brown2021sequences}, where the author has given a construction of a sequence of good discrepancy points on a graph based on the Green function of a power of the graph Laplacian, where the discrepancy is measured in terms of the Wasserstein metric.
+Naturally, the error in integration is estimated analogously to the Hlawka-Koksma inequality \cite{kuipers2012uniform} in terms of the Lipschitz constant of the function.
+In the current paper, we propose a construction independently of the eigen-decomposition of the graph Laplacian, and estimate the discrepancy using the matrix involved in our construction.

 There has been recent interest in coreset selection on general domains, including graphs.
 A general selection of points that are well distributed on graphs has been found through randomized QR decompositions \cite{bermanis2013multiscale}, and through random walk sampling \cite{jin2011albatross, nazi2015walk}, however these results do not provide estimates on the error in approximation of an integral.
+There has also been significant work on sample selection for full reconstruction of the underlying signal (see \cite{tanaka2020sampling} for a review of methods).
 In \cite{steinerberger2020generalized}, the author provided bounds to guarantee the existence of quadrature formulas (known in the paper as graphical designs), which find exactly the averages of eigenfunctions of the graph Laplacian corresponding to large eigenvalues.
 In \cite{linderman2020numerical}, the authors provide bounds for the quadrature error in computing the average of function values based on the values of the function at arbitrary points {\bf and quadrature weights}.
 These bounds apply only for spectrally band limited functions.
 The bounds depend upon the spectral band, the $L^2$ norm of the target function, and certain powers of the graph Laplacian applied to the vector of the quadrature weights involved.
 Algorithms to choose these points and weights can be found in \cite{lu2020quadrature} for manifolds and \cite{vahidian2020coresets} for a greedy algorithm of point and weight selection on graphs.